UK XFEL Townhall Meeting - Life Sciences and Bio Medicine

 About the event

-We are promoting an open, honest, and wide-ranging discussion on modern R&D methods in structural biology that includes X-ray crystallography, cryoEM, and computational strategies.
-Our program includes frontier talks from well-known and early career scientists, with time for discussions.
+This meeting will provide informationabout the whole UK XFEL project and will promote an open, honest, and wide-ranging discussion on modern R&D methods in structural biology that includes X-ray crystallography, cryoEM, and computational strategies.
+The agenda includes frontier talks from well-known and early career scientists, as well as time for discussions and networking opportunities.

 Registration